Qualtrics Digital Experience Analytics

 DXA is a collection of analysis tools that work together in a single app to elevate Digital at Qualtrics from a simple feedback-focused solution into a market-competitive analytics tool.

-I collaborated with Product and Engineering Leadership to articulate a vision, refine and validate with users, build organizational alignment, scale the team, and develop an actionable path forward.
+I worked with Product and Engineering Leadership to articulate a vision, refine and validate with users, build organizational alignment, and scale the team.

 Vision work + product development